Le Franc

-Le Franc is a 1994 Senegalese short comedy film, directed by Djibril Diop Mambéty.
+Le Franc is a 1994 Senegalese comedy film, directed by Djibril Diop Mambéty.

 Le Franc is about Marigo, a penniless musician living in a shanty town, relentlessly harassed by his formidable landlady.

 This film uses the French government's 50% devaluation of the West African CFA franc in 1994, and the resulting hardships as the basis for a whimsical commentary on using the lottery for survival.

 Le Franc was originally intended as the first film of a trilogy under the title, Tales of Ordinary People.
 However, Mambety’s untimely death in 1998 prevented the completion of the third film.

 Synopsis

 Marigo the musician dreams with his instrument – a congoma – confiscated by his landlady because he never pays the rent.
 He gets hold of a lottery ticket and decides to put it in a safe place while he waits for the draw: he glues it to the back of his door.
 The night of the draw, fortune blinds Marigo, he is the proud owner of the winning ticket.
 He already sees himself as a millionaire, with a thousand congomas, an orchestra and a private plane… He even has visions of the charismatic Aminata Fall, symbol of capitalism in Africa.
 But there is small problem; the ticket is glued to the door…